 We are being consulted by surgeons who are finding within blast victims tissues from other humans.
 We have been offering post-exposure prophylaxis.
 Have you folks developed any policies re PEP for explosion victims?

 Welcome your thoughts,

 Over in Clinical Infectious Diseases, a recent study pretty much nails the fact that routine measurement of CD4 cell counts in clinically stable patients is an all but useless exercise.
 As summarized by Abbie Zuger in Journal Watch, here's the key finding:

 In a host of meetings on treatment access and HIV research, we have repeatedly heard the following statements about multidrug-resistant HIV (MDR-HIV) patients:

-"Deep salvage patients no longer exist.
-The ones in that situation are already dead or have responded to the latest HIV antiretrovirals."
+"These patients no longer exist -- they're either dead or have responded to the latest ARVs."

 As noted previously by Carlos del Rio in his nice summary, the Conference on Retroviruses and Opportunistic Infections (CROI) turned 20 this year.
 It also made it's first-ever stop in Atlanta, home of many things that begin with "C" -- CDC (note that insiders rarely say, "the CDC"), CNN, Coca Cola, and Carlos himself.

 As undoubtedly you've heard by now, there's another person cured of HIV out there -- this time, it's a baby born to an HIV-infected mother.